Inspired to Innovate

 While teaching at the University of Maryland, Alex was accepted into the University’s small company incubator program.
 It was an opportunity for Alex to further develop his ideas surrounding hybrid technology.

 In 1991, Alex turned his full attention to creating the most efficient and cost-effective hybrid electric vehicle system possible.
-PAICE (Power Assisted Internal Combustion Engines) was formally incorporated in 1992 with the University’s support.
+PAICE (Power Assisted Internal Combustion Engine) was formally incorporated in 1992 with the University’s support.

 Bob Templin, a respected leader in US auto industry, was introduced to Paice after a chance encounter with a board member.
 After meeting with Alex, he came away impressed with the small company’s technology.
 Templin had spent 40+ years inside General Motors and served as chief engineer at Cadillac.
 He knew cars better than almost anyone.
 “You’ve got it,” he told Alex.